Effective Date: May 11, 2010

 c.
 Inquiries that seek advice or information but do not seek action or intervention from NASA.

-A.4 Compliance Review.
+Compliance Review.
 A systematically planned and periodically conducted evaluation of an organization or its instrumentality, funded in whole or part by NASA, to determine whether its civil rights and equal opportunity policies, procedures, and practices are in compliance with applicable civil rights statutes, regulations, standards, and policies.

-A.5 Compliance Review Plan (CRP).
+Compliance Review Plan (CRP).
 A planning document prepared by compliance staff prior to conducting a compliance review.
 This document provides a detailed "blueprint" of the compliance review's actions.
 At a minimum, the CRP includes such information as:

 a.
 Jurisdictional Determination.